- Professor Daniel Wilsher (Principal Investigator)

 Immigration detention is a widespread practice in the UK and beyond and thousands of vulnerable individuals are held for long periods without trial or proper access to adequate legal representation.

-Research undertaken at City University London has contributed to improvements in the treatment of detainees through influencing the legal framework and practices that govern detention.
+Research undertaken at City has contributed to improvements in the treatment of detainees through influencing the legal framework and practices that govern detention.
 The work has led to courts and governments better respecting the fundamental rights of detainees.